gdjohnson/TK19/texts/_The Presentation of Self in Everyday Life_.md

 Goffman's performance is "all the activity of an individual which occurs during a period marked by [an individual's] continuous presence before a particular set of observers and which has some influence on the observers."
 A "front," meanwhile, is "the expressive equipment of a standard kind intentionally or unwittingly employed by the individual during his performance."
 Sometimes, performers rely on a "set" which they either opportunistically seize, travel to for performances, or carry with them as in the case of "the funeral cortege, the civic parade, and the dream-like processions that kings and queens are made of."

+The purpose of performance is to establish and maintain an definition of the situation.
+This definition, which we can also call an impression (the interpretation or model the observer has of the observed), is employed in order to achieve strategic aims.
+Similarly, we could say that performers are attempting to advance a [[framing|frame]], an overarching conception of the "whole" which guides interpretation of parts, even as it is created by parts (cf [[cybernetics]] and feedback loops).

+To put a [[predictive processing|Fristonian]] twist on it, we could say that frames, once established, set up expectations or anticipations by observers, and if this expectation set is subverted too many times by expressive gestures or performer actions (e.g. the three fingers slip in _Inglourious Basterds_, or a misspelled word in an official document) then we begin to call into question the hermeneutic whole (the frame or definition being advanced).

 ## Belief in the Part One is Playing

 > When an individual plays a part he implicitly requests his observers to take seriously the impression that is fostered before them.
 They are asked to believe that the character they see actually possesses the attributes he appears to possess, that the task he performs will have the consequences that are implicitly claimed for it, and that, in general, matters are what they appear to be.